 The unlikely pairing of Matthau and Jackson works precisely because it is so unlikely.
 There's a wonderful line of Matthau's that sums up what is happening between the two of them--"I like old broads because you don't have to explain who Ronald Coleman is."
 (If that's not the exact line, it's close...)

 The premise of a sub-par hospital run by incompetents rings true.
 Art Carney's portrayal of a senile head surgeon is absolutely brilliant.
 It is impossible not to laugh out loud at his delivery.
-Subplots, if you can call them that, are fun too, like between Matthau and Jackson's teenage son.
+Subplots, if you can call them that, are fun too, like the one with Jackson's teenage son and Matthau.
 Everything hits just exactly the right tone.